Have you ever wanted to take advantage of Pinterest’s 250 million viewer audience in order to sell your product online?

 - Measure ad performance and make Promoted Pin management a breeze

-The is pretty simple to use.
+The Pinterest for WooCommerce plugin is pretty simple to use.
 But it does require some verification steps to implement it at first.

 If you’re comfortable with adding an HTML file or a <meta> tag to your website, you’ll do fine with the initial setup process.
 If not, hire a web developer to help you with the process, which should only take a half hour at most.